sentience/kevinyank.com/_posts/2016-05-11-css-selectors-redux.md

 The second example, `section:not(:has(h1, h2, h3))` matches any `section` that does *not* contain any headings.
 It’d take a gnarly bit of template logic to get your CMS to add a class for this to the right `section`s automatically.

-But as with many htings in life, you need to read the fine print:
+But as with many things in life, you need to read the fine print:

 {% include figure.html src="/assets/images/blog/css-selectors-redux/slide.059.png" alt="slide: Dynamic profile: “…appropriate in any context, including dynamic browser CSS selector matching.
 Includes every selector … except for: the :has() pseudo-class” Static profile: “…appropriate for contexts which aren’t extremely performance sensitive [such as] a static document tree.
 For example, the querySelector() method.”" caption="The :has() pseudo-class is the only selector relegated to the ‘static profile’" %}